2qx/bitcoin-cash-forever/README.md

 # bitcoin-cash-forever

-An simple on-chain perpetuity contract for bitcoin cash.
+A simple on-chain perpetuity contract for bitcoin cash.

 ## 🐉🐉 pre-alpha release disclaimer 🐉🐉

-**This is a brand new contract, using brand new features of bitcoin cash.**
+**This is a brand new contract, using brand new features of bitcoin cash.
+[2022-06]**

 **Please _DO NOT_ load your life savings on it.**